httpwg/http-extensions/draft-ietf-httpbis-replay.md

 about HTTP requests that are sent in early data.
 Techniques are described that use these mechanisms to mitigate the risk of replay.

+--- note_Note_to_Readers

+Discussion of this draft takes place on the HTTP working group mailing list (ietf-http-wg@w3.org), which is archived at <https://lists.w3.org/Archives/Public/ietf-http-wg/>.

+Working Group information can be found at <http://httpwg.github.io/>; source code and issues list for this draft can be found at <https://github.com/httpwg/http-extensions/labels/replay>.

 --- middle